-Why is back-up care taxable now?
+Why is Back-Up Care taxable now?

 Because Back-Up Care is provided at a cost less than the market rate for these services, the difference between the market rate and the benefit user’s cost is treated by the IRS as additional income for employees and nonqualified scholarship students that are a NRA.